skip to main content

 3.2 There are "special categories" of more sensitive personal data which require a higher level of protection (explained in more detail below).

-3.3 We will collect, store, and use the following categories of personal information about you as part of our application and selection process:
+3.3 We will collect, store, and use the following categories of personal data about you as part of our application and selection process:

-3.3.2 recruitment information (including references, all of which are treated as confidential, and other information included in a CV or cover letter or as part of the application process).
+3.3.2 recruitment information (including references and other information included in a CV or cover letter or as part of the application process).

-3.4 We may also collect, store and use “special categories" of more sensitive personal information, about your race or ethnicity, religious beliefs and sexual orientation, but only if you have disclosed this to us or a DBS check has been carried out.
+3.4 We may also collect, store and use “special categories" of more sensitive personal data, about your race or ethnicity, religious beliefs and sexual orientation, but only if you have disclosed this to us or, where appropriate, a DBS check has been carried out.

 The information above is not used for the purposes of determining whether to make an offer of employment but only for equal opportunities monitoring.

-5. How will we use information about you?
+5. How will we use personal data about you?

-5.1 We will only use your personal information when the law allows us to.
-Most commonly, we will use your personal information in the following circumstances:
+5.1 We will only use your personal data when the law allows us to.
+Most commonly, we will use your personal data in the following circumstances:

 5.1.1 anticipation of performance of the employment contract;